cBournhonesque/lightyear/NOTES.md

     - client: just spawn a client
     - server: can start a separate app, etc.

+TODO:
+- why are we sending so many packets from the server? is the ping manager not working?

 # Inputs
 - client connects to to server
 - server spawns a player entity for them, with ControlledBy